 Nobody wants a piece of technology to replace them, that’s a frightening thought.
 Recruiters want technology that can help them get to that hiring decision faster and more efficiently.
-Our technology not only saves time, but it also improves the quality of hire too.
-By using technology to match candidates skills and experience to your live vacancies, you receive a much more relevant shortlist of candidates, massively reducing hiring costs.
+Our technology not only saves time but also improves the quality of hire too.
+By using technology to match candidates’ skills and experience to your live vacancies, you receive a much more relevant shortlist of candidates, massively reducing hiring costs.

 By giving that precious time back to recruiters, our solutions allow them to engage with their matched candidates.
-Effectively, helping them make better hiring decisions, spending more time with a candidate face-to-face.
+Effectively, helping them make better hiring decisions, and spending more time with a candidate face-to-face.
 Through this increased engagement, recruiters can make better judgements about whether a candidate will fit in both culturally and skillfully.